Jill Biden Says 'It's Time To Move On' From Anita Hill Controversy

 Beau Biden, a son from Joe Biden's first marriage, died in 2015 after fighting brain cancer.

-In her interview with NPR, Jill Biden spoke about dealing with the pain of his illness and the lessons it taught her: "I lived a double life — I spent a lot of time at the hospital every day at the hospital and then I have to go teach and then come back or have to go to an event and then come back to the hospital.
+In her interview with NPR, Jill Biden spoke about dealing with the pain of his illness and the lessons it taught her: "I lived a double life — I spent a lot of time at the hospital, every day at the hospital, and then I have to go teach and then come back or have to go to an event and then come back to the hospital.
 So it was hard, and that's what I try to get across to my students — that you really acts of kindness are so important, because you never really know what's behind someone's smile."

 Martin: You write that you can almost see this pain in other people and how they carry themselves.